Orbitale/www.orbitale.tech/_posts/2099-08-18-how-i-migrated-almost-all-my-work-to-docker-act-I.md

 Another good reason to not use Docker: sometimes, everything is made simpler with a simple `apt-get install ...`.
 Like PHP, because it's easy to set up.
 And if you need a specific version of PHP, you can rely on [deb.sury.org](https://deb.sury.org/) for an `apt` repository allowing you to install latest PHP versions & other ones if you need.

+Finally, the best reason is difficulty: you need to actually _learn_ Docker concepts, how it works, all the edge cases (networks, volumes...), and even worse: you need to build images.
+Trust me, building "the" image that "just works" takes time and energy, and I got lost in the past for days just because I forgot to add a system dependency or because I ran a script before another...<br>
+If you have mentors that can help you fix your Docker issues, or if you have a lot of time, Docker is a really nice way to go.
+But time is money, and the boss doesn't care, he just wants you to ship, even if you do it badly, so it's better to stick to something you already know an "just works" (and I personally do not like that at all, but I'm not the boss yet, so I have no way to fix this for now).

-Docker is mostly for complex or legacy projects with very specific dependencies and probably tons of other services (mail, queue...).
+Docker is mostly for complex or legacy projects with very specific dependencies and probably tons of other services (mail, queue...), and for people that have **the best compromise with time, knowledge and learning practices**.

 ## Dockerize all the things!